The Queen's Guard: A Secure Enforcement of Fine-grained Access Control In Distributed Data Analytics Platforms: Introduction

-\item With a series of concrete attacks, we show that it is possible to evade ``add-on'' solutions that leverage code instrumentation with inline reference monitors to implement fine-grained access controls atop distributed data analytic solutions.
-With these attacks, we are the first to show that platform-provided APIs and capabilities are sufficient to evade such solutions.
+\item We are the first to systematically show that it is possible to evade ``add-on'' solutions that leverage code instrumentation with inline reference monitors to implement fine-grained access controls without leaving any evasion traces, which we call \textit{transient evasion attacks}.

-\item We propose a two-layered, proactive, and reactive defense mechanism to protect against these evasion attacks.
+\item We propose a two-layered, proactive, and reactive defense mechanism to protect against these attacks.
 We show that a combination of static program analysis, sandboxing, and runtime checks can be used to provide protection with low-performance overhead.

-\item We provide an efficient fine-grained attribute-based access control mechanism for JVM-based distributed data analytics platforms named \sysname.
-To demonstrate its applicability, we integrated it with frameworks with plugin support (i.e., Hive) and without plugin support (i.e., Spark) for fine-grained access control.
-We adopted our two-layered defense to secure the implementation of Apache Spark.
+\item We provide a new framework-agnostic, fine-grained attribute-based access control mechanism, which supports both \textit{map} and \textit{filter} primitives for versatile policies supports.
+To demonstrate its wide applicability, we integrated it with frameworks with plugin support (i.e., Hive) and without plugin support (i.e., Spark) for fine-grained access control.
+We adopted our two-layered defense to secure it under API abuse attacks.

-\item Our experimental evaluation showed that our proposed proactive and reactive defense for Apache Spark is effective and incurs low-performance overhead.
-In a \ttt{6} node Hadoop cluster, we observe only about \ttt{4\%} overhead on average on TPCH queries. \end{itemize}
+\item Our experimental evaluation showed that our proposed proactive and reactive defense is effective and incurs low-performance overhead.
+In a \ttt{6}-node Hadoop cluster, we observe only about \ttt{4\%} overhead on average on processing queries from TPCH benchmark. \end{itemize}